-Aptible Deploy Databases are configured to allow connecting with SSL.
+Aptible Databases are configured to allow connecting with SSL.
 Where possible, they are also configured to require SSL to ensure data is encrypted in transit.
 See the documentation for your supported Database type for details on how it's configured.

 Most supported database types use our wildcard